If you’re looking for an affordable and picturesque town to set up your digital nomad basecamp, Bansko, Bulgaria, should be at the top of your list.

-Another great coworking space is located in Bansko town center.
+Another excellent coworking space is located in the Bansko town center.

 4. Ginger Bar & Dinner (restaurant)

-For those who don’t want to work from cowork, I recommend the Ginger Bar & Dinner.
+For those who don’t want to work from coworkers, I recommend the Ginger Bar & Dinner.

-It’s a great place to work from with fast wifi, plenty of power outlets, and good food.
+It’s a great place to work with fast wifi, plenty of power outlets, and good food.

-Bansko is not only special because of its amazing view but also because of the multitude of the variety of Facebook groups that the place has.
+Bansko is not only special because of its fantastic view but also because of the multitude of the variety of Facebook groups that the place has.